uconn health

 To support the success of the Quantum-CT effort, we encourage

-• Cross-institution applications, not only among UConn and Yale, but also with other schools and colleges in CT, especially minority-serving institutions
+• Cross-institution applications, not only among UConn and Yale, but also with other schools and colleges that represent a variety of communities within our state

 • Submissions for projects whose education and workforce development component may be provided by partnering with the QuantumCT workforce and education team